Is Bali A Country? A City? An Island? What is it?!

 So, is Bali a country?
 NO. Bali is not a country.
 Bali is an island within the country of Indonesia.
 So, nope, Bali is NOT an independent country.
 The reason people often mistake Bali for being its own country is that culturally, and religiously, it differs from the rest of Indonesia.
 That and the fact that it has its own international airport too (Ngurah Rai International Airport).
 So people can generally skip flying via Indonesia’s capital, Jakarta.

-It’s a common question, kinda like people wondering if Dubai is a country (also no).
+INTERESTED IN COUNTRIES?
+Wondering if Bali is a country is a common question, much like people wondering if Dubai is a country (also no).
+Read about that here.

 Table of contents